Varshith-Danda/intel-data-center-sql-analysis/README.md

 The Northwest has a strong energy surplus, the highest renewable energy percentage of any region, and its hydropower keeps generation stable at all hours of the day.
 For a data center that never shuts off, that round-the-clock reliability is what matters most.

 The Mid-Atlantic was close in terms of surplus energy but falls behind on sustainability.
 California is strong on renewables but too dependent on solar, which creates gaps at night.

----

-## SQL Concepts Used

-- SUM, COUNT, ROUND
-- GROUP BY, ORDER BY, HAVING
-- JOIN
-- WITH (CTEs)
-- UNION ALL
-- date_part for time-based analysis